 - Let them know there is support available for them.

 If you feel comfortable, ask them to bring you copies of their

-and bills so you can go through them together and get a clear idea
+and bills, so you can go through them together and get a clear

-of their income and outgoings.
-The easiest way to get an idea of
+picture of their income and outgoings.
+The easiest way to get an